jeffochoa/laravel-package-boilerplate/README.md

 You just need to edit your personal info in the `composer.json` file, and run a quick search into the package folder to change the `NamespaceHolder` string by your custom namespace ant that's it.

 Have fun! 🎊

+## Credits

+Thanks to [Daniel Coulbourne](https://twitter.com/DCoulbourne) and [Matt Stauffer](https://twitter.com/stauffermatt).
+This package was inspired by their work on [tightenco/ziggy](https://github.com/tightenco/ziggy) a package to use Laravel routes in Javascript.